Glenn Thrush: Sexual misconduct allegations and suspension

 In November 2017, Vox published an article containing the accounts of four female journalists who said that Thrush engaged in inappropriate sexual behavior toward them.
 The incidents recounted in the Vox story about Thrush involve four women over a five-year period while he worked at Politico, and the women alleged Thrush groped and kissed them against their will.
 One woman alleged Thrush engaged in office gossip about her following an unwanted kiss.
 In a statement published on his Facebook page, Thrush disputed gossiping about the woman.
 After the publication of the article, The New York Times suspended Thrush, who issued a statement that read in part: "Over the past several years, I have responded to a succession of personal and health crises by drinking heavily.
 During that period, I have done things that I am ashamed of, actions that have brought great hurt to my family and friends.
 I have not taken a drink since June 15, 2017, have resumed counseling and will soon begin outpatient treatment for alcoholism.
 I am working hard to repair the damage I have done."
 The Times issued a statement saying, "We support his decision to enter a substance-abuse program."

 On December 20, 2017, The New York Times reported after an investigation that Thrush was permanently removed from covering the White House and would remain suspended until late January 2018.
 The Times specified Thrush would be reassigned to a beat about the "social safety net in the age of Trump, particularly HUD and HHS."
 It has been noted Thrush was moved to a subject that greatly affects women and that covering the social safety net is considered a "punishment" or demotion from covering the White House.
 He was also required to undergo unspecified "training designed to improve his workplace conduct," according to a statement by Times Executive Editor Dean Baquet.
 The behavioral inquiry interviewed 30 people from inside and outside of the newspaper in Washington and New York and was led by an internal attorney Charlotte Behrendt.
 Carolyn Ryan, an assistant managing editor at The Times, said of the inquiry, "The people who worked most closely with Glenn in the bureau—men, women, young, old—were supportive of him and did believe that he could contribute and hadn’t seen the kind of behavior that had been described."

 Personal life

-Thrush is married to Diane Webber and lives in Kensington, Maryland.
+Thrush is married to Diane Webber, an editor at NPR, and lives in Kensington, Maryland.
 They have twin sons.

 In popular culture

-Thrush has been portrayed by Bobby Moynihan in multiple episodes of Saturday Night Live, interacting with White House Press Secretary Sean Spicer (Melissa McCarthy).
-Thrush credits the SNL portrayal for raising his profile and that "it probably gets my phone calls answered a little bit more quickly."
+Thrush was portrayed by Bobby Moynihan in multiple episodes of Saturday Night Live, interacting with White House Press Secretary Sean Spicer (Melissa McCarthy).
+Thrush credits the SNL portrayal for raising his profile and said that "it probably gets my phone calls answered a little bit more quickly."